Luyayeh/APC-Regularization/README.md

 # Preprocessing
 Generate log Mel spectrograms by Kaldi.

-The dataset were all preprocessed and granded by Dr. Han Tang, so please reach him out for preprosedd dataset.
+The dataset were preprocessed and granded by Dr. Han Tang.
 # APC
 Training configurations: apc/exp/apc-layer3/train.conf